Tomás Mannion: Playing career

-Mannion was corner back on the Galway team that won the All-Ireland in 1998, beating Kildare.
+Mannion was a corner back on the Galway team that won the All-Ireland in 1998, beating Kildare.
 Mannion was named on the All Star team later that year.
 After retiring due to a back injury, missing the 2000 championship, Mannion returned to the Galway team for the 2001 season.
 Later that year, Mannion was at centre back for the All-Ireland final against Meath.
 Galway were nine-point winners, giving Mannion his second All-Ireland medal.
 Mannion retired from inter-county football after the 2002 season.